viodotcom/s3keyring/README.rst

 If you are just a user of the keyring and someone else has set up the keyring for you then you can skip this section and go directly to ``For Keyring Users: accessing the keyring`` at the end of this README.
-Note that you will need administrator privileges in your AWS account to be able to set up a new as described below.
+Note that you will need administrator privileges in your AWS account to be able to set up a new keyring as described below.

 S3 bucket